40 AWS Interview Questions and Answers for 2023

 Question 21: What is Amazon EMR?

 Answer: Amazon EMR (Elastic MapReduce) is a managed cluster platform from AWS to run big data frameworks like Apache Hadoop and Apache Spark.
 This helps organizations to analyze very large data sets.
 You can use Apache Hive and Apache Pig too on Amazon AMR.
 Amazon EMR helps you to process data for analytics and business intelligence.

 Amazon EMR has a cluster as its central component.
-Such a cluster is a collection of EC2 instances, and these instances are called “nodes”.
+Such a cluster is a collection of EC2 instances, and these multiple instances are called “nodes”.
 Nodes have specific roles.
 There are 3 types of nodes on Amazon EMR, namely, “Master node”, “Core node”, and “Task node”.

 Interview questions and answers for hiring mid-level AWS developers